Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Data Acquisition and Synthesis

 \subsection{Methodology for Genre Classification}

-Following the prompt design and generation phase, we retrieve and classify the recommendations provided by GPT-3.5 into different genres.
+Following the prompt design and generation phase, we retrieve and classify the recommendations provided by GPT \cite{openai2023chatgpt} into different genres.
 Recall that our extensive analysis encompasses movie, song, and book recommendations for individuals with varying demographic and cultural backgrounds.
-For genre classification, we have considered the top ten prevalent genres suggested by ChatGPT.
-The details of the top ten genres, as recommended by ChatGPT are provided in Table \ref{tab:top_10_genre}.
+For genre classification, we consider the top $10$ prevalent genres suggested by different LLMs.
+While they have slight differences in their recommendations, to maintain consistency in this work, we conduct our study using the genres recommended by GPT.

-Subsequently, we used the following prompt to assign the genre for each of the recommendations:
+In addition, we use GPT as a proxy annotator for genre labeling.
+Although LLM-based classifiers may reflect training-data biases and genre ambiguity, they provide a scalable and internally consistent alternative to manual annotation \cite{wallace2024instruction, thakur2025judging}.
+Our analysis relies on relative consistency across groups rather than absolute label correctness, aligning with recent LLM-as-judge \cite{zheng2023judging, li2024llms, huang2025empirical} approaches for distributional evaluation when ground truth is unavailable.
+In this regard, we use the following prompt in GPT to assign the genre for each of the recommendations:

-\fcolorbox{black}{red!10}{ \parbox{.46\textwidth} {Based on the following genres: \{list of top 10 genres\}, what is the most likely genre for \{specific recommendation\}?
+\fcolorbox{black}{orange!20}{ \parbox{.46\textwidth} {Based on the following genres: \{list of top 10 genres\}, what is the most likely genre for \{specific recommendation\}?
 Please respond only with the most likely genre name. } } Even though we explicitly instructed the model to provide the most likely genre name from a specified list, there were numerous instances where the responses included genre names not present in the list.
 These cases were categorized as ``Others.''